Policy Analyst

 Satoria assists in conducting data analysis of issues that affect early childhood, K-12, and higher education spheres.
 Alongside other members of the policy, advocacy, and research team, she ensures that data is being used to advance educational equity at regional and statewide levels.

 A native of Greensboro, North Carolina, Satoria holds a bachelor’s degree in communication studies and Hispanic studies from the University of North Carolina at Charlotte.
-She is currently a Master of Arts candidate in sociology and education with a policy concentration at Teachers College, Columbia University.
+Satoria holds a Master of Arts in sociology and education with a policy concentration from Teachers College, Columbia University.
+She is pursuing her doctorate in curriculum and teaching at Teachers College, Columbia.

 Proudest Moment